 The evaporative emissions system

 Another function provided by the evaporative emissions system is as a vent to the fuel tank.
 We pump gasoline from the fuel tank to supply the engine.
 As the fuel pump removes the gasoline, air takes its place in the tank.
 Without a vent to supply air, we would create a vacuum and soon defeat the fuel pump.
 This vent must supply makeup air and prevent the release of vapors.
+A similar thing occurs when we attempt to fill our fuel tank.
+As fuel flows in, an equal volume of vapors are displaced.
+Without the evaporative emissions system, fuel is forced up the filler neck and the fuel nozzle keeps clicking off.
+A fuel nozzle that continues to click off when we fill our tank is a sign of an evaporative emissions problem.

 The main components of the EVAP system